learn-co-curriculum/dsc-getting-started-with-numpy-lab/README.md

 > BMI = weight (kg) ÷ height^2 (m^2)

 So, to get BMI we divide weight by the squared value of height.
-For example, if i weighed 130kg and was 1.9 meters tall, the calculation would look like:
+For example, if I weighed 130kg and was 1.9 meters tall, the calculation would look like:

 > BMI = 130 / (1.9*1.9)